microsoft/microsoft-ui-xaml/docs/developer_guide.md

     ![drop folder](images/test_pipeline_drop-2.png)

     Note that the drop archive can be several hundreds of MB big (700 MB or bigger is not uncommon).
-Once you have downloaded the drop archive and unpacked it, you will find the updated visual tree msters in `drop/VisualTreeMasters/`.
+Once you have downloaded the drop archive and unpacked it, you will find the updated visual tree masters in `drop/VisualTreeMasters/`.

 3. Diff & replace